Three Tips to Organize Thesis and Article Sources

 • Follow up — Are there any references that you should read in the future?

-2. Keep a spreadsheet — Spreadsheets are another option for keeping track of the sources you have identified in a searchable and easy to skim format.
-In this case, you would likely have more information about the source’s origins, citations, accessibility, etc. (See “Organizing Sources” in the resources below for a template)
+Spreadsheets are another great option for keeping track of the sources you’ve identified in a searchable and easy to skim format.
+In this case, you would likely include more granular information about the source’s origins, citations, accessibility, etc. However, what you include may depend on how you plan to use the document.

 Resources